adsforce/docs/docs/en/media-source-configurations/tapjoy/README.md

 #### Enter App ID

-Check and enter App ID in Tapjoy (See “App ID” in this chapter for details).
+Check and enter App ID in Tapjoy (See “App ID” above for details).